enjmiah/dotfiles/README.md

 Create a symlink at `~/.gitconfig` that points to `~/dotfiles/.gitconfig`.

+### i3wm with KDE Plasma and compton

+Create a symlink at `~/.config/i3/config` that points to `~/dotfiles/.config/i3/config`.

+Create a symlink at `~/.config/compton.conf` that points to `~/dotfiles/.config/compton.conf`.

 ### Pylint

 Create a symlink at `~/.pylintrc` that points to `~/dotfiles/.pylintrc`.

+### Sublime Text

+You'll need Package Control installed.

+Create a symlink at `~/.config/sublime-text-3/Packages/User` that points to `~/dotfiles/.config/sublime-text-3/Packages/User`.

 ### Vim